ProFatXuanAll/language-model-playground/doc/source/tknzr/index.rst

 :term:`PAD` tokens only exist when the length of token list is shorter than required.
 One can use ``max_seq_len`` parameter to specify required length.
-For example, one can use :py:meth:`lmp.tknzr.BaseTknzr.enc` to convert text into language model training format and convert each token into :term:`token id` at the same time.
+For example, one can use :py:meth:`lmp.tknzr._base.BaseTknzr.enc` to convert text into language model training format and convert each token into :term:`token id` at the same time.

 .. code-block:: python